rosatolen/DIYkey/README.md

-The following are missing and are in the process of being added:
-1. Instructions on how to assemble a key with the below materials
-1. Instructions on how to compile the code and flash it to the device

-# Tiger Key || Llave de Tigre
+# TIGER Key

-Make a hardware key that contains passwords yourself for around $8.

-## Goal:
-Bring the cost of materials down to $1-5.
+The TIGER key a hardware token that stores your passwords.

+This repo will contain all the information you need if you want to build your own token.

 ## Materials:

+One of our goals is to keep the cost of materials low.
+Right now, it should cost around 5 USD to buy the parts in the United States, Ecuador, or Brazil.

+You will need:

 1. 1 Permanent Prototype Board
 1. 1 ATTiny85
 1. 2 Resistors  68 Ohms